7 Essential Benefits of Ginseng Root

 Ginseng side effects are generally mild.
 It has been reported to cause nervousness and insomnia.
 Long-term use or high doses of ginseng may lead to headaches, dizziness, and stomach upset.

 To be ready for supplement form, the plant of the ginseng root must be grown between four to five years before it is mature enough to be processed.
-This can mean higher prices for a good quality form of ginseng.
-For instance, Herbal Roots ginseng supplement is made with the highest quality ingredients.

 * This article is intended for informational purposes only.
 The statements above have not been evaluated by the Food and Drug Administration (FDA).
 These products are not intended to diagnose, treat, cure, or prevent any disease.